Irrational Loyalty & The Alchemy of a Cult Brand

 Ritual

-If you think these pillars are applicable to all brands, you’d be correct.
+If you think these pillars apply to all brands, you’d be correct.
 Cult brands just do it better.
 Theirs is an intense loyalty; an irrational devotion triggered by chance recognition of something kindred between brand and individual.
+It’s certainly not an easy formula to solve, but the moments you do are when a brand sings.
+And it’s never too early or too late to craft them.
+Those who do are rewarded with that heady mix of longevity, legacy and loyalty.

 MOF Team